crt26/pqc-evaluation-tools/README.md

 At the current moment, the repository provides automation in PQC performance testing by integrating tools created by the [Open Quantum Safe](https://openquantumsafe.org/) project using their **Liboqs** and **OQS-Provider libraries** into performance evaliation scripts.
 Furthermore, it provides an automated and robust way in which to gather network performance testing using physical networks.
 Going forward, this project aims to incorporate other PQC libraries present in the field, alongside performance testing of other cryptographic systems such as homomorphic encryption.
 The project aims to provide a cross-platform method of evaluating these systems on multiple systems ranging from standard desktop devices to IoT devices.

+The testing scripts allow for the evaluation of all algorithms supported by Liboqs version 0.10.0 alongside the evaluation of both PQC only and PQC-Hybrid schemes in TLS exchanges to allow for an extensive assessment of the performance of PQC solutions on the system the repository is ran on.

 > Notice: At the current moment, due to how directory paths variables are handled by the scripts in the project, all scripts must be executed from the directory that stored in.
 This issue will be addressed in following version of the project.

 ## Supported Hardware
 The automated testing tool is currently only supported on the following devices:

-- x86 Debian Based Linux Machines
+- x86 Linux Machines using Debian based distros
-- ARMv8 Raspberry Pis using a 64-bit Operating System
+- ARM devices using a 64-bit Operating System

-> Notice: As this is a early release version of the testing suites, the supported hardware is currently limited.
-However, future versions will address this issue and allow for support on a wider range of architectures and operating systems.
+> Notice: Current functioning state works for both x86 and ARM machines.
+However, on ARM devices, memory profiling for Falcon algorithm variations is non-functioning.
+Please refer to [bug-report-on-liboqs-repo](https://github.com/open-quantum-safe/liboqs/issues/1761) for more details.
+Work is underway to resolve this issue but for now the repository has methods in place to account for this.
+Automated testing and parsing scripts can still be used to gather performance metrics for all other algorithms on ARM systems.

 ## Installation Instructions